dubzzz/fast-check/website/blog/2023-09-21-detect-prototype-pollution-automatically/index.md

 'toString' in instance; // true
 ```

-The idea of prototype pollution resides in the fact that most of the time we forget about the Object base-class and may expose our users.
+The concept of prototype pollution arises from the fact that we often overlook the Object base-class, potentially exposing our users.

 Let's imagine an helper function called `merge` responsible to merge two instances together deeply.
 If not written with prototype pollution in mind it can be easy to fall into the vulnerable scenario below: